How the Federal Funds Rate Affects Insurance Rates

 Homeowners Insurance

-Homeowners insurance feels the FFR effect primarily through the replacement cost channel.
+Homeowners insurance feels the FFR effect through the replacement cost channel.
 Rising construction costs driven by inflation push up the cost to rebuild after a covered loss.
-Insurers must periodically recalibrate their replacement cost estimates, and when those estimates rise, dwelling coverage limits and premiums follow.
+Insurers must periodically recalibrate replacement cost estimates, and when those estimates rise, dwelling coverage limits and premiums follow.
 Reinsurance costs, which also respond to capital market conditions shaped by the FFR, add a second layer of upward pressure on homeowners premiums.

 carInsurance icon